 Yes.
 Gilchrist provides hospice care wherever you reside–at home, in nursing homes, retirement facilities or assisted living facilities.
 If more intense medical intervention is needed, individuals may be admitted to one of our inpatient centers.
-We have three inpatient facilities: Gilchrist Center Towson, Gilchrist Center Howard County and Gilchrist Center Baltimore.
+We have three inpatient facilities: Gilchrist Center Towson, Gilchrist Center Howard County or Gilchrist Center Baltimore.

 Early and often.
 It’s important to have courageous conversations with your family and doctor about your life-limiting diagnosis and options for care.
 These conversations should occur before you are in a crisis situation, so that you may carefully consider all of your options.

 Most advanced medical interventions have been discontinued by the time individuals enroll in hospice.
 However, potentially life-prolonging interventions may be maintained based on your hospice comprehensive care plan.
 In addition, Gilchrist offers concurrent hospice and curative care for those who qualify.

 Hospice is a Medicare entitlement program.
 Gilchrist Hospice Care services are covered at no cost by Medicare, Medicaid and most private insurers.
 A representative of Gilchrist Hospice Care will be able to help determine your coverage.
 Gilchrist Hospice Care provides care to all qualified individuals regardless of their ability to pay.

 Covered services include:

 - In-home visits by all members of the hospice interdisciplinary team